 The drafting of this piece was decidedly difficult in its embryonic phase.
 Confronting a game like Death Stranding and having to "deconstruct and analyze" it presents several critical issues, at least on the surface.
 After all, we are talking about a product that appears on the market in such a cryptic and atypical way that it can easily leave crowded out, victims of complexity of the work under discussion.
-Being able to boast of the honor, but above all of the burden, of writing about a title of such importance and thus discussed as the last effort of Hideo Kojima and of his new study, he has revealed himself so much as difficult as it is intriguing.
+To be able to boast the honor, but above all the burden, of writing about a title of such importance and thus discussed as the last effort of Hideo Kojima and of his new study, he has revealed himself so much as difficult as it is intriguing.
 It was even more difficult to start the game free from any prejudice, especially considering the fact that this article arrives at a time when the reception of critics and audiences has already been strongly consolidated.
-Just in favor of what is written above, however, my desire was to face Death Stranding in the most possible way as clear and objective as possible, which is a fundamental prerequisite for the preparation of each review obviously, but which is perhaps even more important for this specific production, trying to capture the authorial imprint of Kojima but also not to run into the error of treating his latest effort like a creature that moves beyond what is the current terrain of the video-playful medium.
+Just in favor of what is written above, however, my desire was to face Death Stranding in the most possible way as clear and objective as possible, which is a fundamental prerequisite for the preparation of each review obviously, but which is perhaps even more important for this specific production, trying to capture the authorial mark of Kojima but also not to run into the error of treating his latest effort like a creature that moves beyond what is the current terrain of the video-playful medium.